DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * access control
     * message origin authentication
   * standard of IP security extensions as an add-on for IPv4 and integrated into IPv6
-  * primary use is for establishing VPN links between host which IPSec can operate in either of the following modes:
+  * Two Modes of Operations
     * **Transport Mode**
+      * host-to host (internal systems)
+      * Encrypts on the payload of the IP packet
     * **Tunnel Mode**
-  * works only on IP networks
-  * provides secure authentication and encrypted data exchange
-  * can be paired with L2TP as L2TP/IPSec
+      * Network-to-network (vpns)
+      * Encrypts the entire IP packet and wraps it into a new one
-  * Collection of protocols:
+  * Two modes of protection:
     * [**_Authentication Header (AH)_**](https://en.wikipedia.org/wiki/IPsec#Authentication_Header)
-      * provides assurances of message integrity/nonrepudiation
+      * provides assurances of message integrity/non-repudiation (no encryption)
       * provides primary auth for IPSec
       * implements session access control
       * prevents replay attacks